-Policy and regulatory initiatives and frameworks, including at the French, European Union and international levels, concerning climate change and sustainability (for example the Sustainable Finance Disclosure Regulation ("SFDR") or the European Taxonomy Regulation), as well as voluntary and joint commitments through industry alliances, create increasing legal, regulatory and reputational risks.
-The ESG regulatory framework is constantly changing, evolving and continuing to evolve rapidly.
-It includes, among other things, requirements in terms of disclosure and the integration of climate risks into risk measurement and management systems, as well as a general duty of care (see section 1.6.1 Risks regarding impact of laws and regulations adopted in recent years, particularly in response to the global financial crisis, as well as new legislative proposals).
+In addition, the development of ESG-related regulatory requirements could lead to an increase in litigation faced by financial institutions.
+Policy and regulatory initiatives and frameworks, including at the European and international levels, concerning climate change and sustainability, as well as voluntary and joint commitments through industry alliances, create increasing legal, regulatory and reputational risks.
+The ESG regulatory framework is constantly changing and instituting, among other things, requirements in terms of disclosure and the integration of climate risks into risk measurement and management systems.
 These initiatives and frameworks overlap in some respects and are not always consistent in their objectives, resulting in regulatory complexity and, in some cases, a lack of clarity and difficulty in interpretation.

-Non-compliance by the BNPP Group in its business and disclosure with these and other regulatory requirements, as well as any other regulations concerning the transition to a lower carbon economy, climate change, sustainability or energy-related investments, could have a negative impact on its business, the value of its investments and its reputation.
+Notwithstanding its efforts to combat climate change and monitor the related risks, the physical, transitional or liability risks related to climate change, or any delay or failure to implement ESG risk management, could have a material adverse effect on the BNPP Group's business, financial condition or reputation."